Activities in Luiro Mires

 Walk on Marked Trails

-- The Sokanaapa Nature Trail, which is barrier-free, is the only actual trail in the area.
+- The Sokanaapa Nature Trail, which is accessible, is the only actual trail in the area.
 There are Finnish-language information boards along the trail.
 The duckboards on the trail are in bad condition and no longer accessible.

 - The River Luirojoki, which flows through the area, is excellent for canoeing and offers a challenge even for experienced canoeists.
 A description of the River Luirojoki canoe route and maps can be found on the Savukoski tourist information website (korvatunturi.fi).